-While Pelini was playing a bit of defense against the hype, Bielema was embracing all that comes with the first game in Madison matching teams ranked in the top 10 since 1962.
+While Pelini was playing a bit of defense against the hype, Bielema was embracing all that comes with the first game in Madison since 1962 to feature two teams ranked in the top 10.

 "I told our team yesterday how many times can you as a player or a coach say that you're going to be involved with the start of league play in a new divisional alignment against an opponent the caliber of Nebraska and the tradition and history and everything that they bring with themselves - in addition to just being a really good football team this year?" he said.
 "I think Camp Randall should be rockin'."